Foodborne illness

-Foodborne illness (also foodborne disease and food poisoning) is any illness resulting from the spoilage of contaminated food by pathogenic bacteria, viruses, or parasites that contaminate food, as well as prions (the agents of mad cow disease), and toxins such as aflatoxins in peanuts, poisonous mushrooms, and various species of beans that have not been boiled for at least 10 minutes.
+Foodborne illness (also known as foodborne disease and food poisoning) is any illness resulting from the contamination of food by pathogenic bacteria, viruses, or parasites, as well as prions (the agents of mad cow disease), and toxins such as aflatoxins in peanuts, poisonous mushrooms, and various species of beans that have not been boiled for at least 10 minutes.
+While contaminants directly cause some symptoms, many effects of foodborne illness result from the body's immune response to these agents, which can vary significantly between individuals and populations based on prior exposure.

-Symptoms vary depending on the cause but often include vomiting, fever, and aches, and may include diarrhea.
-Bouts of vomiting can be repeated with an extended delay in between, because even if infected food was eliminated from the stomach in the first bout, microbes, like bacteria (if applicable), can pass through the stomach into the intestine and begin to multiply.
+Symptoms vary depending on the cause.
+They often include vomiting, fever, aches, and diarrhea.
+Bouts of vomiting can be repeated with an extended delay in between.
+This is because even if infected food was eliminated from the stomach in the first bout, microbes, like bacteria (if applicable), can pass through the stomach into the intestine and begin to multiply.
 Some types of microbes stay in the intestine.

-For contaminants requiring an incubation period, symptoms may not manifest for hours to days, depending on the cause and on quantity of consumption.
+For contaminants requiring an incubation period, symptoms may not manifest for hours to days, depending on the cause and on the quantity of consumption.
 Longer incubation periods tend to cause those affected to not associate the symptoms with the item consumed, so they may misattribute the symptoms to gastroenteritis, for example.

+In low- and middle-income countries in 2010, foodborne disease were responsible for approximately 600 million illnesses and 420,000 deaths, along with an economic loss estimated at US$110 billion annually.

 Causes

+Foodborne disease can be caused by a number of bacteria, such as Campylobacter jejuni, and chemicals, such as pesticides, medicines, and natural toxic substances, such as vomitoxin, poisonous mushrooms, or reef fish.

 Foodborne illness usually arises from improper handling, preparation, or food storage.
+However, many cases result from the immune system's response to unfamiliar microbes rather than from direct microbial damage, explaining why local populations often tolerate food that sickens travelers.

 Good hygiene practices before, during, and after food preparation can reduce the chances of contracting an illness.
 There is a consensus in the public health community that regular hand-washing is one of the most effective defenses against the spread of foodborne illness.
 The action of monitoring food to ensure that it will not cause foodborne illness is known as food safety.
-Foodborne disease can also be caused by a large variety of toxins that affect the environment.

-Furthermore, foodborne illness can be caused by a number of chemicals, such as pesticides, medicines, and natural toxic substances such as vomitoxin, poisonous mushrooms or reef fish.